 Peer Support Groups

 The Peer Support Program offers volunteer-based counseling services on a variety of issues.
-Whether you have come to Peer Support looking for help with LGBT and HIV-related concerns, like coming out, relationships, self-esteem, transitioning, managing chronic conditions, or something else, you’ve come to the right place.
+Whether you have come to Peer Support looking for help with LGBTQ and HIV-related concerns, like coming out, relationships, self-esteem, transitioning, managing chronic conditions, or something else, you’ve come to the right place.

 Peer Counselors are not licensed mental health professionals.
 However, they have attended mandatory training by Whitman-Walker staff.
 You do not have to be a primary medical patient to engage in individual or group Peer Support.
 All Peer Support services are free of charge, but we do encourage donations.

 To find out more about our Peer Support Program, please call the Peer Support Program Coordinator at 202.939.7646 or e-mail email@example.com.
 An initial screening appointment is necessary for admission.

 Peer counselors meet with peers for 50 minute sessions, once per week for 10 weeks.
 Counselors can help Peers set goals for success or just provide a listening ear, and are trained to provide objective support.
 Availability of individual peer support depends on the availability of counselors that have the experiences you are looking for, as well as when you are available to meet.